QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Introduction

 Quantum computing is an emerging field in recent decades because algorithms on quantum computers may solve problems significantly faster than their classical counterparts.
 From the perspective of theoretical computer science, the design of quantum algorithms have been investigated in various research directions - see the survey~\citep{dalzell2023quantum} and the quantum algorithm zoo~\citep{Zoo}.
 However, the design of quantum algorithms on quantum computers has been completed manually by researchers.
 This process is notably challenging due to highly flexible design space and extreme demands for a comprehensive understanding of mathematical tools and quantum properties.

 For these reasons, quantum computing is often considered to have high professional barriers.
 As the discipline evolves, we aim to explore more possibilities for algorithm design and implementation in the quantum setting.
-This is aligned with recent advances among AI for Science, including AlphaFold~\citep{jumper2021highly}, AlphaGeometry~\citep{trinh2024solving}, etc. Recently, large language models (LLMs) have also become widely applicable among AI for science approaches~\citep{yang2024leandojo,zhang2024xiwu,yu2024llasmol}.
+This is aligned with recent advances in AI for Science, including AlphaFold~\citep{jumper2021highly}, AlphaGeometry~\citep{trinh2024solving}, etc. Specifically, large language models (LLMs) have emerged as powerful tools in this domain~\citep{yang2024leandojo,zhang2024xiwu,yu2024llasmol,ren2025deepseekprover, lin2025goedel}.
 LLMs represent the best practice of sequential modeling methods at current stage.
 They have an edge over other models in possessing abundant pre-training knowledge and providing human-friendly interfaces which support human-machine collaboration.
-Therefore, we gear LLMs for quantum algorithm design.
+Therefore, we employ LLMs as a core component for facilitating quantum algorithm design.

-As far as we know, there has not been any dataset for AI in quantum algorithm design.
+To the best of our knowledge, there is no existing dataset specifically designed for AI-driven quantum algorithm design.
 Existing work combining quantum computing and AI mostly targets at exploiting quantum computing for AI; there are some papers applying AI for quantum computing, but they either consider niche problems~\citep{nakayama2023vqe,schatzki2021entangled} or limited functions~\citep{tang2023q,furrutter2024quantum}, not quantum algorithm datasets of general interest (see Section~\ref{sec:related-work}).
-However, unlike classical code generation where abundant data exist, the most challenging aspect for quantum algorithm design is the lack of sufficient data, and hence the difficulty of generalization in training AI models.
+Unlike classical code generation where abundant data exist, the most challenging aspect for quantum algorithm design is the lack of sufficient data, and hence the difficulty of generalization in training AI models.
 Therefore, datasets for quantum algorithm design are solicited.